andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4.md

 You can see we get the 3rd row of data for the first example.
 For the second example we get all rows and columns 4 to 5.

-We can also index the the names of the columns, below are are looking for the column names factor and string2.
+We can also index the the names of the columns, below we are looking for the column names factor and string2.
 R will search for the exact match of the string you provide, so it is case sensitive.

 ```r